cooperkernan/csa-on-blockchain/README.md

 **_I will not do anything that violate or drift away from those core principles_**

 ## Why Community Supported Agriculture?
-Because it's a solution to secure healthy food sources, shorten food supply-chains and encourage farmers follow natural-farming methods that already be implemented in Japan (since 1973), US (1980s), France (2001) and many other countries.
+Because it's a solution to secure healthy food sources, shorten food supply-chains and encourage farmers follow natural-farming methods that are already implemented in Japan (since 1973), US (1980s), France (2001) and many other countries.

 ## What's CSA?
 > "Community supported agriculture (CSA) is a partnership between farmers and consumers in which the **responsibilities**, **risks** and **rewards** of farming are shared." [[1]](https://communitysupportedagriculture.org.uk/what-is-csa/)